EV charging in Austria

 Counts derived from imported station inventory in Austria.

-- Which charging networks are biggest in Austria?
+- How many public EV charging points are there in Austria?